OfficeDev/teams-toolkit/docs/vscode-extension/migrate-v1/migrate-v1.md

 # Overall
-Teams toolkit can migrate the projects created before v2.0.0 and continue to develop your project with the latest Teams Toolkit.
+Teams toolkit can migrate the projects created using earlier versions (before v2.0.0) and help you continue local development with the latest Teams Toolkit debug feature.
+>Note: If you wish to host your application in Azure, we recommend you to re-create your project directly using the latest Teams Toolkit.

 ## Prerequisites
 - [NodeJS](https://nodejs.org/en/)